A3-N/ShouldaClaimed/README.md

 | `-r` | `--rce` | Command to execute.
 If set, output is exfiltrated via `-p`. |
 | `-o` | `--out` | Output directory (default: `.`). |
 | `-f` | `--force` | Skip pre-flight checks (NPM installed?
 Registry collision?). |

+---
+#### Authorized use only

+This project is intended for authorized security testing and research only.

+You may use it only when you have explicit, written permission from the asset owner (or you are the owner).
+Misuse of this tool may violate laws, contracts, and acceptable-use policies.
+The authors and contributors assume no liability for misuse.